 - 7.1.
 Leicester City Council will maintain a waiting list for majority of Leicester City schools where the number of applications has exceeded the places available in their intake year.
 List of schools that maintain their own waiting lists can be found at www.leicester.gov.uk/admissions. - 7.2.
-For entry into the normal admissions round, the waiting lists will be established on the Offer Day and will be maintained up to the end of term in July 2026.
-The waiting lists will be ranked in accordance with the published oversubscription criteria. - 7.3.
-This waiting list position may go up or down as the waiting list is ordered in accordance with the published admissions criteria and not the length of time an applicant is on the list.
+For entry into the normal admissions round, the waiting lists will be established on the Offer Day and will be maintained up to the end of term in July 2027.
+After this time the waiting lists will close, and parents will need to make a new application if they still wish for their child to transfer schools. - 7.3.
+This waiting list position may go up or down as the waiting lists are ordered in accordance with the published admissions criteria and not the length of time an applicant is on the list.